MPE Emulator

 Zone Type (ZONE, Z1TYP)

-Select the channel layout used by MPE Emulator:
+Click on the switch to change the channel layout used by MPE Emulator:

 Channels (CHAN, Z1CHN)